-I highly recommend using a Hammam if you have a chance.
-It is a unique experience that is culturally engrained in the Moroccan society.
-Taking public baths is such a different concept compared to the Western ideal of how to take a bath – which is usually quite solitary.
-In addition to providing a source for cleaning oneself, Hammams are great meetings places and sources of conversation.
-The closest venue in Western society that comes close to a Hammam might be the local barbershop.
+I highly recommend visiting a hammam if you have a chance.
+It is a unique experience that is culturally ingrained in the Moroccan society.
+Taking public baths is such a different concept compared to the western ideal of how to take a bath – which is usually quite solitary.
+In addition to providing a source for cleaning oneself, hammams are great meetings places and sources of conversation.
+The closest venue in western society that comes close to a hammam might be the local barbershop.

-Moroccan arch and fountain with classic zellige tiles[/caption] I had the privilege of being able to use a particular Hammam rarely frequented by Westerners.
-This particular Hammam was located just inside the Medina in the northern part of town.
+I had the privilege of being able to use a particular hammam rarely frequented by Westerners.
+This particular hammam was located just inside the medina in the northern part of town.
 Hammams are public baths – some are women only and some are men only.
-However, if there are only a few Hammams within a certain geographical area typically certain hours will be denoted “men only” and certain hours will be only for women.
+However, if there are only a few hammams within a certain geographical area typically certain hours will be denoted “men only” and certain hours will be only for women.

 The hammam effectively replaces the private shower.
 I had the opportunity to visit the inside of several local residences – the shower was nonexistent.
 The bathroom was merely a squat toilet.